 - launch the test suite if the pin A0 of the SKD-K1 is grounded and output the results on the CMSIS-DAP serial

-At this point, in the debug perspective of ChibiStudio we have to open the Terminal.
+At this point, from the debug perspective of ChibiStudio, we have to open the Terminal.
 To do so:

 - Click on the Terminal tab and click on the Open Terminal button